torvalds/linux/Documentation/core-api/cpu_hotplug.rst

   *CPUHP_ONLINE* and stopping at *CPUHP_OFFLINE*.
 Here the callbacks are invoked on the CPU that will be shutdown until *CPUHP_AP_OFFLINE*.

-A dynamically allocated state via *CPUHP_AP_ONLINE_DYN* is often enough.
+A dynamically allocated state via *CPUHP_AP_ONLINE_DYN* is often eyesugh.
 However if an earlier invocation during the bring up or shutdown is required then an explicit state should be acquired.
-An explicit state might also be required if the hotplug event requires specific ordering in respect to another hotplug event.
+An explicit state might also be required if the hotplug event requires specific ordering in respect to ayesther hotplug event.

 Testing of hotplug states
 =========================
-One way to verify whether a custom state is working as expected or not is to shutdown a CPU and then put it online again.
+One way to verify whether a custom state is working as expected or yest is to shutdown a CPU and then put it online again.
 It is also possible to put the CPU to certain state (for instance *CPUHP_AP_ONLINE*) and then go back to *CPUHP_ONLINE*.
 This would simulate an error one state after *CPUHP_AP_ONLINE*